 This boils down to personal preference, but it also depends on where you are running.
 If you are running in a very hot and humid environment, looser shorts with lighter fabric and more breathability will be a better option.

 If you are competing or racing, you may want to choose tighter compression shorts for comfort and aerodynamics.
-Our female editors preferred looser short styles so they can better move with your body as you move, twist, and run.
+Ultimately, choose the style that is most likely to keep you comfortable, happy, and running.

 For women, running short inseams vary wildly.
 Most shorts are either in the 2- or 3-inch inseam range or the 5-7-inch range.
-Some compression shorts and a few regular shorts are breaking into the longer range of 7+ inches.
+Some compression shorts and a few regular shorts are breaking into the longer range of 7+ inches (largely thanks to ultrarunning superstar Courtney Dauwalter!)

 Compression shorts can come in shorter or longer lengths, but will not have an additional liner.
 Because of the tight fit, a liner is essentially already built into the shorts.
 But most shorter inseam shorts will have a liner.